vuejs/docs/src/guide/component-basics.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-Since components are reusable Vue instances, they accept the same options as a root instance, such as `data`, `computed`, `watch`, `methods`, and lifecycle hooks.
+Since components are reusable instances, they accept the same options as a root instance, such as `data`, `computed`, `watch`, `methods`, and lifecycle hooks.
 The only exceptions are a few root-specific options like `el`.

 ## Reusing Components